 Q. Do I really have to memorize all of the Q and Z signals?

 A. No, just a few common ones.
 See the 5th AFMARS Communications Wing Training Guide for a complete list for ready reference.
 Note that most of the various digital modes programs include an option for setting up pre-defined texts where you can save your own frequently used messages including these.
 Refer to the MARS Training Manual for listings of these.

 There is a document located that will provide the basic information required for stations to understand the Q and Z signals and shorthand operation on digital nets.

 Q. Where can I get specific help for specific problems?

 A. All of the software mentioned above have help files and some have some very detailed "Tutorials" for new users.
-The multimode net on Wednesday evening (local) or 0001Z Thursday usually will have several experienced experts checked in and that is a great time to ask your questions and get assistance, especially with M110A!
+The data only net is on Thursday nigth at 100Z, 5ID1 and usually will have several experienced experts checked in and that is a great time to ask your questions and get assistance, especially with M110A!

 SOUND CARD CALIBRATION PROCEDURE

-More recent developments in the WinLink and WinLink 2k category have produced systems and ARQ protocols that are similar to Pactor but make use of the computer sound card.
+More recent developments in the Winlink and Winlink Vara category have produced systems and ARQ protocols that are similar to Pactor but make use of the computer sound card.
 RMS Express is now providing a unique message system with provisions for immediate contact and/or relay with message centers by direct internet, direct radio contact or a combination of both providing means of selecting which is best suited for the situation.